andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/force-unwrapping-swift-optionals-code-smell.md

 I'm becoming more and more uncomfortable with seeing `!` throughout my Swift code.
 It's just a matter of time before it's going to bite me.

-Often, I do it because it's the &#8220;easy thing&#8221; to do at the time.
+Often, I do it because it's the "easy thing&#8221; to do at the time.
 But it's _dangerous_.

 Swift optionals are trying to _help_ us.
 They force us to deal with the possibility of something not having a value.

-By force unwrapping an optional with the `!` operator, we're declaring, &#8220;This will _never_ be without a value&#8221;.
+By force unwrapping an optional with the `!` operator, we're declaring, "This will _never_ be without a value&#8221;.
 Really?
 Never?
 Are you sure?
 Only a Sith deals in those kinds of absolutes.

 When a function returns an optional, or a property is declared as optional, we are, _at the very least_, meant to assume that there is a _possibility_ of `nil` lying underneath.

-Therefore, I'm considering it a sort of &#8220;code smell&#8221; when I see it in my own code.
+Therefore, I'm considering it a sort of "code smell&#8221; when I see it in my own code.
 It's not too much to throw an `if let` or a `guard let` in there to handle the possibility of `nil`.

 # Two exceptions